gmasmejean/node-jsonrpc2/README.md

 Module to build an object exposing:
  - a node http server handler method.
- - a jsonRPC2 method attacher.
+ - a jsonRPC2 method handler.

 Usage:
 ```